JoshuaBones/Goat-Rulings/README.md

 # Goat-Rulings

 This site is meant to streamline the process of looking up a ruling for Yu-Gi-Oh!'s Goat format.
 Try finding the rulings for "Thousand-Eyes Restrict" here: https://www.goatformat.com/indivrulings.html.
-Come back and try the same thing.
+Come back and try the same thing: https://joshuabones.github.io/Goat-Rulings/

 ## Planned features